jEnbuska/Async-Operators/README.md

 ```
 ## await:
 ```
-await() // waits until promise is resolved
+.await() // waits until the mapped promise gets resolved

 ```
 ## default:
 ```
-.default(any) // emits default value on resolve to next middleware if the output would otherwise be empty const result = await provider({value: 1})
+.default(any) // emits default value on onComplete if the output would otherwise be empty const result = await provider({value: 1})
   .filter(it => it!==1)
   .default('NOT_SET')